indyjo/bitwrk/README.md

   local programs and dispatching them to the BitWrk service.
 For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.
+- "gorays", a sample application.
+It's a simple raytracer demonstrating how to *use* BitWrk, and also how to *extend* an existing application to leverage the BitWrk service.

 In the current phase of development, there is no way to transfer money into or out of the BitWrk service.
 Thus, <strong>no actual money can be made or lost.</strong>
+Every new client account starts with **1 BTC virtual starting capital**.

 News